 TVs with HDR tech display a wider range of colours with better contrast.
 This clever use of colour creates vivid and lifelike images, making it perfect for throwing yourself into those nature docs or that edge-of-your-seat sporting event.
 Most HDR TVs also pack in a 4K Ultra HD resolution.
 The two work together to bring you incredible visuals that'll transform your home viewing.

 HDR10+ takes high dynamic range technology up a notch, displaying that sci-fi film or football match in even more colour and detail.
-HDR10+ adapts during each scene or sequence of the content you watch, meaning it’s constantly improving the range of colours and details throughout.
+HDR10+ adapts during each scene or sequence of the content you watch, so it’s constantly improving the range of colours and details throughout.
 This means you know you’re watching the best possible version of the entertainment you love.

 Dolby Vision makes sure you’re always watching your favourite films with the best possible quality.
 It works in a similar way to HDR10+ by adapting the visuals scene by scene, so what you see on screen is bursting with vivid colours and details.